Sepax/Typst/DIT084/Notes/main.typ

 + Fix the bug and verify the fix
 + Create a regression test (See below)

 _ Regression testing is a type of software testing that checks if recent code changes have negatively impacted existing features.
 It involves re-running previously created test cases after code modifications to catch any unintended side effects and ensure the ongoing stability of the software._

 == Problem Simplification

 As described in the diffrent steps of debugging, simplification is a way to determine the bug.
 The idea behing simplification is to minimize the failing input, so that it will be easier to understand what inputs causes the bug.

 *Simplification* can be reached by *Divide-and-Conquer*, where you *->*
 + Cut away one half of the test input
 + Check if any of the halves still exhibit failure.
 + Repeat, until minimal input has been found.

 Although this works in some scenarios, this method has the following problems *->*
 - Tedious to re-run test manually
 - Boring, cut and paste, re-run ...
 - What, if none of the halves exhibits a failure?

 Because of the problems with *Divide-and-Conquer*, in most cases automation of input simplificartion is more favourable.

 === AUTOMATION OF INPUT SIMPLIFICATION

 Automation of input simplification in debugging involves using tools or algorithm to automatically reduce the complexity of input data.
 This helps identify and isolate bugs more efficiently, especially in large or complex software systems.

 One exampel of such a algorrithm is *Delta Debugging*.
 Delta debugging is a software debugging technique that aims to isolate and identify the cause of a failure in a program by systematically narrowing down the input that triggers the failure.
 The term "delta" refers to the minimal change needed to reproduce the failure.

 The algorithm *Delta debugging* or *DD-Min* as it is also called, works as seen in figure 4 below.
+#figure(
+  image("figures/deltaDebugging.png", width: 80%),
-#figure(image("figures/deltaDebugging.png", width: 80%), caption: [Delta Debugging]) <ripr_model>
+  caption: [Delta Debugging],
+) <ripr_model>

 === Short Quiz On Delta debugging

-*Question : *
+*Question :*

-Suppose test(c) returns FAIL whenever ccontains two or more occurrences of the letter X.
-Apply the ddMin algorithm to minimise the failing input array [X, Z, Z, X] .
+Suppose test(c) returns FAIL whenever ccontains two or more occurrences of the letter X. Apply the ddMin algorithm to minimise the failing input array [X, Z, Z, X] .
 Write down each step of the algorithm, and the values of n (number of chunks).
 Initially, n is 2.

-*Solution : *
+*Solution :*
+#figure(
+  image("figures/solution-ddmin.png", width: 80%),
-#figure(image("figures/solution-ddmin.png", width: 80%), caption: [Delta Debugging Quiz Answer]) <ripr_model>
+  caption: [Delta Debugging Quiz Answer],
+) <ripr_model>

 == Observing outcome, State Inspection

 Mainly there are three diffrent ways to perform state inspections of a program *->*
 - *Simple logging :* print statements
 - *Advanced loggin :* configureable what is printed based on level (e.g. OFF < FINE < INFO < WARNING < SEVERE), using e.g. Java’s logging package.
 - *Debugging tools :* e.g. Eclipse debugger or the Java debugger jbd (hand-in assignment 2)

 === The Quick-And-Dirty Approach : Print Logging

 - *Manually add prit statements at code locations to be observed*
 - System.out.println(“size = "+ size);

-*Pros -> *
+*Pros ->*
 - Simple and easy.
 - No tools or infrastructure needed, works on any platform.

-*Cons -> *
+*Cons ->*
 - Code cluttering.
 - Output cluttering.
 - Performance penalty, possibly changed behaviour (real time apps).